Craniocervical ligament injuries: Focus on the alar ligament

 As we are in the practice of healing ligaments, all ligaments are very important to us.
 But each ligament has a purpose and each ligament interacts with its surrounding ligaments, bones, and tendons.
 It is, as we have practiced and understood ligament healing, that a ligament works within a complex of ligaments.
 To fix one ligament, all the ligaments it interacts with should be treated as well.
 Ligament injuries are rare injuries that sit in isolation.
 General instability of the cervical spine is typically not a problem of a single ligament but interaction and weakness of many ligaments.

-In this article, we will address the problem of chronic and degenerative or post-traumatic ligament injury and the many neurologic, cardiovascular, psychiatric-type symptoms and conditions certain ligaments may present.
+In this article, we will address the problem of chronic and degenerative or post-traumatic ligament injury and the many neurologic, cardiovascular, and psychiatric-type symptoms and conditions certain ligaments may present.
 We will see research that suggests that ligament injuries may be misunderstood, including the role of the alar ligament injury.

 The learning points: Craniocervical ligament injuries: Focus on the alar ligament